TryGhost/Ghost/koenig/kg-simplemde/README.md

   - **delay**: Delay between saves, in milliseconds.
 Defaults to `10000` (10s).
   - **unique_id**: You must set a unique identifier so that SimpleMDE can autosave.
 Something that separates this from other textareas.
 - **element**: The DOM element for the textarea to use.
 Defaults to the first textarea on the page.
+- **hideIcons**: An array of icon names to hide.
+Can be used to hide specific icons without completely customizing the toolbar.
 - **indentWithTabs**: If set to `false`, indent using spaces instead of tabs.
 Defaults to `true`.
 - **initialValue**: If set, will customize the initial value of the editor.
 - **lineWrapping**: If set to `false`, disable line wrapping.
 Defaults to `true`.